-A recent development under the EML is electricity generation without generation licences.
-Provided certain requirements outlined in the EML are met, some renewable electricity generation plants are exempt from having to obtain a generation licence from the EMRA and incorporate a company (see Question 7).
-Consequently, barriers to developing small scale renewable generation plants are being reduced.
+Provided certain requirements outlined in the EML are met, some renewable electricity generation plants are exempt from having to obtain a generation licence from the EMRA and incorporate a company.
+Most importantly, the capacity threshold adopted to be exempt from licence obligations has been increased from 500kWh to 1MW.
+The Council of Ministers is authorised to increase this threshold up to 2.5MW (paragraph 2 of Article 14 of the EML) (see Question 7).
+As a result, barriers to developing small scale renewable generation plants are being reduced.

-The EML also introduced a preliminary licence requirement for the commencement of generation activities.
-The preliminary licence framework provides limited authorisation to generation licence applicants, in order for them to:
+Other features of the EML.
+The EML also introduced a pre-licence requirement for the commencement of generation activities.
+The pre-licence framework provides limited authorisation to generation licence applicants, in order for them to:

-- Obtain the approvals, permissions, licences and similar authorisations needed to start the generation plant investments. - Become entitled to acquire property and usufruct rights pertaining to the site where the generation plant will be constructed.

-Other features of the EML include:
+- Obtain the approvals, permissions, licences and similar authorisations needed to start the generation plant investments. - Become entitled to acquire property and usufruct rights pertaining to the site where the generation plant will be constructed. - Other features of the EML include:

-- The EML does not allow the generation licence applicants to carry out generation activities unless the preliminary licence has been obtained. - There is a 24-month time limit on pre-construction licences, reportedly in response to the hoarding of licences by companies which invest in renewables only to diversify without any strategic interest in the sector. - Generation pre-licence holders are not allowed to change their shareholding and control structures and/or to transfer the preliminary licences to third parties before obtaining a generation licence.
-This basically means that any party which is interested in developing an energy project should apply for the licence itself and obtain the licence first hand from the EMRA.
+- The EML does not allow the generation licence applicants to carry out generation activities unless the prelicence has been obtained. - There is a 24-month time limit placed on holding a pre-licence, reportedly in response to the hoarding of licences by companies which invest in renewables only to diversify without any strategic interest in the sector. - Generation pre-licence holders are not allowed to change their shareholding and control structures and/or to transfer the pre-licences to third parties before obtaining a generation licence.
+This means that any party which is interested in developing an energy project must apply for the licence itself and obtain the licence first hand from the EMRA. - Separate wholesale and retail licence systems have been abolished and these licence types are combined into a single "supply licence".